Do the Flu and COVID Vaccines Play Nice Together?

 5. I’m too nervous about COVID to go anywhere to get my flu shot.
 What should I do?

 Please don’t put your health needs on hold!
 All physicians’ offices and locations offering the flu shot are taking precautions to protect everyone against COVID-19 and the flu.
 Contact your doctor with any concerns.
 If you don't have a doctor, find one here.

-Get the shot in mid to late October, if possible, for yourself and for your loved ones.
+In general, you should the shot in mid to late October every year for yourself and for your loved ones.